 This article appears in Google Scholar as ‘Characteristics of Servant Leadership Can Supplement Army Leadership Requirements’ (2019).
 Uddin Shahin, an Army commander and general staff member at College Fort Leavenworth in Kansas, states for his thesis at North Georgia College and State University, Dahlonega, GA, that the role of a leader is to decide on strategy, give instructions, and set the direction, or to serve as a facilitator to assist the group in achieving common objectives.
-Servant leaders are frequently described as those who prioritize their followers' personal and professional development needs above all else.
-"Servant leadership" is concerned with how leaders treat their subordinates and the outcomes that are likely to emerge.
+Servant leaders are frequently described as prioritizing their followers' personal and professional development needs above all else.
+"Servant leadership" concerns how leaders treat their subordinates and the outcomes that are likely to emerge.
 "It requires being honest with the followers and treating them fairly as a leader; it's easy to fall into the trap of thinking that leadership is about having power and control over others.
 However, servant leadership provides a different perspective on what it means to be a leader.
 One of their defining behaviors and skills is their ability to listen to and develop long-term relationships with their followers.
 Servant leadership should be a key characteristic of all leaders.
 Some may argue that servant leadership goes against the grain of a hierarchical leader-centric organization like the military or a corporation.
 After all, we want our leaders to lead rather than follow.
 However, even in a hierarchical organization, leaders must serve as servants of the profession.
 This is because the success of a team or organization is dependent on the well-being and welfare of its members.
-By putting their followers' needs and concerns above their own, servant leaders can create a high-functioning team that is motivated, engaged, and productive.
-Robert K. Greenleaf, the father of the term "servant leadership," developed the concept during his forty years of employment at AT&T. According to Greenleaf, a leader has to put the welfare and well-being of their followers first.
+By putting their followers' needs and concerns above their own, servant leaders can create a high-functioning, motivated, engaged, and productive team.
+Robert K. Greenleaf, the father of the term "servant leadership," developed the concept during his forty years of employment at AT&T. According to Greenleaf, leaders must put their followers' welfare and well-being first.
 This means attending to their needs and concerns and prioritizing their growth and development.
-By doing so, servant leaders can create a culture of trust, respect, and collaboration where everyone feels valued and heard.
+Servant leaders can create a culture of trust, respect, and collaboration where everyone feels valued and heard.
 An article from Ministry Magazine discusses how preaching or speaking can be used to persuade others.
-According to the article, the ancient Greeks regarded public speaking as an art form and believed that there were three ways to persuade people.
+According to the article, the ancient Greeks regarded public speaking as an art form and believed there were three ways to persuade people.
 My opinion is that if you want to achieve effective communication, you must incorporate logos, pathos, and ethos, according to Carlos on Transforming Ethos.

 In the realm of communication, it is fascinating to observe how logos and pathos work together to persuade the audience.
 Logos relies on logical reasoning and sound arguments to convince the audience, while pathos appeals to the audience's emotions and feelings to create a connection with the message to bring about transformation.
 In the book 'Transforming Ethos' by Rocco Carlo, ethos refers to the audience's perception of the speaker's personality.
-This perception plays a vital role in determining the trustworthiness and credibility of the message being conveyed.
+This perception plays a vital role in determining the message's trustworthiness and credibility.
 According to Carlo, the three elements of logos, pathos, and ethos must be skillfully combined to create a message that resonates with the audience and motivates them to take action.
-The absence of any of these elements may result in a message that is less compelling, less convincing, or less impactful on the audience.
+The absence of any of these elements may result in a less compelling, less convincing, or less impactful message on the audience.